At-Risk Population Management for Children Birth to 5 Years of Age

 - Children with “potentially preventable” hospital costs identified under methodology developed by Treo Solutions, Inc.

 A CC4C Workgroup meets monthly to advise and guide the work of CC4C.
-The group includes representatives from the NC Division of Public Health (CC4C and Early Intervention), NC Division of Medical Assistance, local CCNC networks and CCNC’s central office, the physician community, local health departments and members of the DPH Children and Youth Family Council.
+The group includes representatives from the NC Division of Public Health (CC4C and Early Intervention), NC Division of Medical Assistance, CCNC, the physician community, local health departments and members of the DPH Children and Youth Family Council.

 1. The Life Skills Progression is a tool that measures a parent’s life skills (the abilities, behaviors and attitudes) that help a family achieve a healthy and self-sufficient level of functioning.
 The tool assesses 35 dimensions that look at relationships/support systems; education and employment; health and medical care, mental health and substance use/abuse and access to basic essentials.
 The LSP also assesses the child’s developmental progress.
 When completed sequentially in 6-month increments, the LSP makes progress visible and measurable.